thenewboston-blockchain/Validator/v1/validator_registrations/README.md

 Once a confirmation validator is registered with the primary validator it will begin receiving confirmation blocks.

+**Note:** The one exception in which a validator object may exist without an accepted registration is when confirmation validators are first connecting to the network.
+They will create and set a primary validator to ensure that the primary validator is able to validate their configuration, however the connection will not exist (PV will not send confirmation blocks to CV) until the registration is accepted.
+Therefore, in order to check which validators a CV is connected to, you can reference the validator table with the exception of their primary validator in which you also need to check the validator registration table.

 ## POST /validator_registrations (Client > Source Validator)

 The process will begin with the client sending a request to one of their validators.
 Their (source) validator will then